CASE STUDY

 Users by 2024

-- Became a flagship example of embedded personal finance at Chase
+Became a flagship example of Chase’s embedded personal finance strategy

 Final Thoughts